Party : Republican

-The state’s 13th Senate District, in the northeast corner of the state, is more rural, more agricultural and much more industrial than much of the state.
+The state’s 13th Senate District, in the northeast corner of the state, is more rural and more agricultural but also much more industrial than much of the state.
 It includes three counties — Noble, Steuben and Lagrange — and the western part of Dekalb County.
 No city in the district has more than 10,000 residents.
 Many more of its residents make a living through agriculture than in the state as a whole.
 At least 3% of the jobs in each county are classified as farm jobs, compared with less than a half- percent in the state as a whole.

 In this overwhelmingly white district, the largest minority group is a religious minority, the Amish — at least 10% of the district’s residents.
 Most of the Amish in Senate District 13 live in Lagrange County, which helps explain why 10% of the jobs in that county are farm jobs.
 Despite the unusually large amount of farm employment in this corner of the state, manufacturing is the king of payroll here.
 In Noble, Steuben and Dekalb counties, 35-38% of jobs are in manufacturing.
 That’s about twice the share of the workforce employed in manufacturing in Indiana as a whole.
 Even in Lagrange County, 27% of the jobs are in manufacturing.